jthmiller/eDNA-metabarcoding-intro/README.md

    --input-path <path to your output directory of trimmed fastqs> \
    --output-path <path to an output directory>/<a name for the output files> \
 ```
+If you are doing the FMT study, you will need to do this twice- once for each input directory.
+Name the file output different names (with the --output-path option)

 3. Using the primer sequence, qiime's 'cutadapt' plugin removes the primer and adapters of each pair of sequences.
 You need to select the correct primers to provide qiime and cutadapt.
 A second 'qza' output file is created for the cutadapt trimmed data.
 Name it something that makes sense and add the 'qza' extension, so the output path should look something like: /path/to/your/output/directory/cutadapt-sequences.qza.
 Run the 'demux summarize' on this file to make a summary.qzv file to view later.
 For the FMT study, you will run the command twice (once for 'demux-1.qza' and once for 'demux-2.qza').
 Name the outputs something like cutadapt-sequences-1.qza and cutadapt-sequences-2.qza.